 The 3GPP system shall minimize congestion caused by Disaster Roaming.

-The 5G system shall support a mechanism for the HPLMN to control whether a UE, with HPLMN subscription, should apply Disaster Roaming when a Disaster Condition arises (in the HPLMN or a VPLMN).
+The 5G system and EPS shall support a mechanism for the HPLMN to control whether a UE, with HPLMN subscription, should apply Disaster Roaming when a Disaster Condition arises (in the HPLMN or a VPLMN).

 3GPP system shall be able to collect charging information for a Disaster Inbound Roamer with information about the applied disaster condition.